tarunc/gulp-jsbeautifier/README.md

 Default value: `prettify.report.BEAUTIFIED`
 Other values: `prettify.report.ALL`

 With BEAUTIFIED value, the reporter lists only beautified files (or those that can be beautified in the case of validation).

-With ALL value, the reporter also lists the other files
+With ALL value, the reporter also lists the other files.

 ```javascript
 var gulp = require('gulp');